lijiang825/Predict_the_next_word_app/README.md

 4. Show histograms of unigrams, bigrams and trigrams
 5. Show a scatterplot of correlation between percentage of words instances covered and minimal number of words required to achieve that coverage.
-6. Show a histogram of top 20 most frequently used bigrams and trigrams
+6. Show a histogram of top 20 most frequently used bigrams and trigrams A published html version can be found on Rpubs: https://rpubs.com/missingboy/296695

 ## KN_Ngram_model.R
 **Inputs**: .txt file of corpus of online news, blogs and tweets <br />